Identical Particles in Quantum Mechanics: Against the Received View: Loss of Distinguishability and Identity

 In the case of bosons there is the additional possibility that two originally orthogonal states, both with occupation number $1$, will evolve into a new state with occupation number $2$, and similarly for more bosons.
 This would also imply a loss of identity: two individual particles would merge into one object, one whole, which is no longer an elementary particle.

-In all such situations the applicability of the concept of an individual elementary particle will be suspended.
+In such situations the applicability of the concept of an individual elementary particle will end.
 The original particle will ``die'', and its identity will die with it.
 However, as argued in section \ref{ident}, a finite life span does not degrade identity into mock identity.